 This is the lowest my ad revenue has been in a long time.
 I’ve earned $849 which is good.
 That’s directly in ad revenue.
 However, I also make sales as people book calls on my website and join my membership program.

 This is my ad revenue for the year 2019.
 I had uploaded hacking videos that were making a lot more and when I took them down, the ad revenue went down.

 Here’s a really good thing.
 This is the highest the ad revenues been on my channel with my videos.
-That means not hacking videos by somebody else in a long time.
+That doesn’t mean hacking videos by somebody else over a long period of time.

 If we go look at 2018, you can see the data.
-Now, you’ll notice a huge drop because I ran a ton of ads for a Cryptocurrency and that put off a lot of viewers also.
-However, there’s normally a spike in the ad revenue around the holidays.
+Now you’ll notice a huge drop because I ran a ton of ads for Cryptocurrency that also put off a lot of viewers.
+However, there’s normally a spike in ad revenue around the holidays.

 What’s important to mention is I’m focusing on what I’ve done and what I can learn from that.
 There is another important consideration though.
 It’s not up to me where YouTube decides to show my videos.
-It’s up to me what I create.
-It’s up to you more as much as me as to where the video is going.
+It’s up to me to do what I create.
+It’s up to you more than me as to where the video is going.

 Nightcore Chase: Have you earned $800 a month from your past efforts?